Seafood project – repurposing loss and waste

 Promoting ‘whole fish’ thinking and solutions which ensure greater nutrition for thriving communities, strong economies and healthy environments

 Despite the topic of reducing food loss and waste being addressed by numerous initiatives at policy and private sector levels, with a view to achieving SDG 12.3, seafood is left out of nearly all conversations.
-Yet between 30% and 35% of fish caught is either lost or wasted post harvest, according to the FAO.
+Yet between 30% and 35% of seafood caught is either lost or wasted post harvest, according to the FAO.

 This project addresses the ethical imperative to use all of the fish.
 It explores how to ensure all nutrition is efficiently and effectively captured and repurposed in economically viable and market appropriate ways, be it wild caught or farmed.
 Capturing and repurposing seafood by products can support a number of the UN Sustainable Development Goals (SDGs), not least Zero Hunger (SDG 2), and Life Under Water (SDG 14).